A Wild Pony in Equestria

 "Oh, I'm sorry," Fluttershy apologized meekly as the scary griffon spun around and glared at her.
 "You see I… um… was in a hurry to get here… and tripped…"

 "Sorry, huh?" the griffon replied angrily.
 "You're sorry alright!"
 And then she roared, causing Fluttershy to run away in tears.

 Gilda huffed at the fleeing Pegasus and turned back around to find herself beak to muzzle with a set of the angriest sapphire blue eyes she had ever seen.
 It took her a moment to register that those eyes belonged to a pony, and another moment for her to realize that this particular pony was the same one that had just been up on the stage next to Rainbow Dash.
 On the far side of the same crowd that Gilda had found too dense to force her way through.
 The same crowd that pointedly did not have a path suddenly cleared in it, leaving the griffon wondering how the heck the earth pony had gotten through it.
-Gilda couldn't help but scurry backwards as she remembered that Wild Pony was being awarded for fighting off a manticore.
+Gilda couldn't help but scurry backwards as she remembered that Wild Apple was being awarded for fighting off a manticore.

-It did not help the griffon's nerves any when Wild Pony stalked after her.
+It did not help the griffon's nerves any when Wild Apple stalked after her.
 Not like an angry pony at all, but more like a griffon would, or another big, cat-like predator.
 Literally!
 The pony stalked like a cat!
 Hooves all in a line and not making any sound at all (and Gilda could tell, as the crowd had fallen into an eerie hush), and it was freaking Gilda out big time!

 The griffon kept backing up nervously, every instinct screaming at her to run, but knowing from hard won experience that turning her back while this close to an apex predator would be a bad thing.
 And despite the fact that her foe was, at best, half her size, there was no doubt at all in Gilda's mind that she was facing an apex predator in pony form.